 Declaring Anthropology as your Major

 You may declare a major during or after the second semester of your sophomore year.
-Obtain a "Major Declaration Form" from the Registrar's Office and meet with the Anthropology department chair.
-File one copy of the form with the Department Assistant in 411H Milbank Hall and the original with the Registrar.
+Meet with the Anthropology department chair.

 Minoring in Anthropology